DiegoRodriguez2018/traffic-counter-API/README.md

 ```

 # Developer's Guide
-If you would like to contribute to this project the following section will be useful.
+If you would like to contribute to this project the following section could be useful.

 ### Quick start
 Nodemon is an useful development tool that watches for changes in the project and restarts the server if something changes.